flyteorg/flyte/rsts/concepts/basics.rst

        :text: Tasks
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
     A **Task** is any independent unit of processing.
-They can be pure functions or functions with side-effects.
+Tasks can be pure functions or functions with side-effects.
-    Each definition of a task also has associated configuration and requirements specifications.
+    Each definition of a task also has associated configurations and requirements specifications.

     ---